Kalinago Territory: Geography

 The Kalinago Territory is located in the north-east of Dominica, on the Atlantic (windward) coast.
 It comprises 3700 acre in Saint David Parish, within boundaries first established by colonial authorities in 1903, and reaffirmed in Articles 41 and 42 of the "Carib Reserve Act" in 1978.
 The Dominican government may grant additional lands to the Territory, though it has never done so.

 Most of the territory is uninhabited.
 Though the Kalinago Territory adjoins Dominica's east coast, due to its rugged topography it only has two access points to the Atlantic Ocean, both of which are difficult landings.
 The land is mostly of poor quality, with the worst soil erosion on Dominica, and deforestation that has destroyed many streams in the Territory.
 In 1947 Henri Stehlé, a French botanist working in Guadeloupe and Martinique, carried out an inventory of the flora of the Kalinago Territory which gave rise to a scientific article, which today bears witness to the remains of primitive plant groups present at the time, before to be reduced by land clearing.

 The Kalinago Council and police station are located in the hamlet of Salybia, the administrative center of the Kalinago Territory.
-There are eight other hamlets in the Kalinago Territory: Bataka, Crayfish River, St Cyr, Gaulette River, Mahaut River, Sinecou, Concord and Salybia.
+There are seven other hamlets besides Salybia in the Kalinago Territory: Bataka, Crayfish River, St. Cyr, Gaulette River, Mahaut River, Sinecou, and Concord.
 Aside from small shops selling Kalinago crafts, these settlements, and the small farms surrounding them, do not differ significantly from the rest of Dominica.